A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Introduction

-As concrete calculations in this paper we will show a simple way to extract that classical log at 3PM, and calculate the leading order Regge trajectory for which the two calculations in the literature \cite{Bartels:2012ra,Melville:2013qca} seems to disagree\footnote{The Regge trajectory is IR divergent and thus the local pieces are regulator dependent.
+As concrete calculations in this paper we will show a simple way to extract the, mass independent, classical log at 3PM, as well as the leading order Regge trajectory for which the two calculations in the literature \cite{Bartels:2012ra,Melville:2013qca} seems to disagree\footnote{The Regge trajectory is IR divergent and thus the local pieces are regulator dependent.
 However, the results in \cite{Bartels:2012ra,Melville:2013qca} also disagree in their $\log(t)$ dependence of the trajectory which should be independent of the regulator.}.
 It is our hope that by illuminating the all orders structure of the series we may be able to perform suitable resummations.

 The technical details of our calculations will be couched in terms of EFT language.
 However, in an effort to make the physics accesible to a more general audience, we have relegated most of the EFT details to appendices.
-The EFT is the scaffolding that allows for all orders proofs of factorization that follow from operator relations \cite{Bauer:2002nz}.
-That is, one does not need to make arguments based upon diagramatics but rather follow from symmetry and power counting.
-Readers interested in reproducing fixed order results at a given loop order can do so using the full theory and use the method of regions \cite{Smirnov:1990rz,Beneke:1997zp,Smirnov:2002pj} to find the appropriate integrands.
-Or one could simply work in the full theory and expand the result appropriately.
+The EFT is the scaffolding that allows for all orders proofs of factorization of the leading order, in $t/s$ amplitude for near forward scattering which can be written as a convolution of soft and collinear functions \beq \langle O \rangle = \langle O_n \rangle \otimes \langle O_s \rangle \otimes \langle O_{\bar n} \rangle. \eeq Readers interested in generating fixed order results can do so using the full theory in conjunction with the method of regions \cite{Smirnov:1990rz,Beneke:1997zp,Smirnov:2002pj} to find the appropriate integrands dictated by the EFT.
 However, the resummations are based upon operator rapidity anomalous dimensions which are defined within the EFT.